 Provided by Summit Financial Advisors

-Even if your 2017 has been relatively uneventful, the end of the year is still a good time to get cracking and see where you can plan to save some taxes and/or build a little more wealth.
+Even if your 2021 has been relatively uneventful, the end of the year is still a good time to get cracking and see where you can manage your overall personal finances.

-Do you practice tax-loss harvesting?
-That is the art of taking capital losses (selling securities worth less than what you first paid for them) to offset your short-term capital gains.
-If you fall into one of the upper tax brackets, you might want to consider this move, which directly lowers your taxable income.
-It should be made with the guidance of a financial professional you trust.1
+That’s the practice of taking capital losses (selling securities worth less than what you first paid for them) to manage capital gains.
+You might want to consider this move, but it should be made with the guidance of a financial professional you trust.1

-While we’re on the topic of estate planning, why not take a moment to review the beneficiary designations for your IRA, your life insurance policy, and workplace retirement plan?
-If you haven’t reviewed them for a decade or more (which is all too common), double-check to see that these assets will go where you want them to go should you pass away.
+While we’re on the topic of year-end moves, why not take a moment to review a portion of your estate strategy.
+Specifically, take a look at your beneficiary designations.
+If you haven’t reviewed them for some time, double-check to see that these assets are structured to go where you want them to go, should you pass away.
 Lastly, look at your will to see that it remains valid and up-to-date.

-What can you do before they ring in the New Year?
-Talk with a financial or tax professional now rather than in February or March.
+New Year’s Eve may put you in a dancing move, eager to say goodbye to the old year and welcome 2022.
+Before you put on your dancing shoes, consider speaking with a financial or tax professional.
+Do it now, rather than in February or March.
 Little year-end moves might help you improve your short-term and long-term financial situation.

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note - investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.

-Securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor.
+Representatives are registered, securities sold, advisory services offered through CUNA Brokerage Services, Inc. (CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor, which is not an affiliate of the credit union.
 CBSI is under contract with the financial institution to make securities available to members.
 Not NCUA/NCUSIF/FDIC insured, May Lose Value, No Financial Institution Guarantee.
 Not a deposit of any financial institution.
-CBSI is a registered broker/dealer in all fifty states of the United States of America.
-The representative may also be financial institution employee that accepts deposits on behalf of the financial institution.
-11162017-WR-2264
+CUNA Brokerage Services, Inc., is a registered broker/dealer in all fifty states of the United States of America.10122021-LA-3840